 Even when the Beach and Clubhouse Facilities are reserved for special events, as provided above, the Owner reserving the Beach and Clubhouse Facilities is obligated to ensure that the event is conducted in a manner that permits reasonable access to the Beach and Clubhouse Facilities by other Allowed Users, including, without limitation, the bathrooms, the pier, the mooring field, the beach, and swim areas.
-For this purpose, the Owner reserving the Beach Facilities my designate reasonable access routes so as allow such access without unreasonably interfering with the Owner's event.
-Such routes will be subject to the reasonable approval of the Property Manager.

-3. Boat and Buoy Rules and Restrictions:
+3. Boat/ and Buoy Rules and Restrictions: